 Cars will be allowed on site at the following times:

-- Quick Unload Only: 11am Thursday 13th April (after opening court) – 9am Friday 14th April
+• Quick Unload Only: 9am Thursday 14 April – 8am Friday the 15 April

-During Opening Court – between 9.30am and 11am on Thursday 13th April – we request that no cars be driven on site, and any cars arriving wait at the gate
+During Opening Court – between 10am-12pm Wednesday 12 April – we request that no cars be driven on site, and any cars arriving wait at the gate.

 Quick Unload Only means drive on site, unload, drive off site and THEN deal with your gear.
 If you are arriving on Thursday, you might like to organise with people in your campsite to help you unload.

-This year, for MERCHANTS ONLY, there will be a one-way horseshoe road around the Village Green, available for limited times, during setup and pack-down.
-These times will be: Wednesday 12th April noon – 7pm, and Tuesday 18th April 8am – 1pm.
+This year, for MERCHANTS ONLY, there MAY be a one-way horseshoe road around the Village Green, available for limited times, during setup and pack-down (depending on site conditions).
+These times will be: Tuesday 12 April noon – 7pm, and Tuesday 19 April 8am – 1pm.
 This road will be for unloading and loading only – vehicles will need to be removed as soon as possible, so that other people can use the road.
 There will be no entry to this road without an escort.

 Wombaroo reserve the right to change their decisions about car access during Festival, depending on the weather before and during the event.